hickford/git-credential-oauth/README.md

 git config --global --add credential.helper oauth
 ```

-You may choose a different storage helper such as `osxkeychain` or `wincred`, but git-credential-oauth must be configured last.
+You may choose a different storage helper such as `osxkeychain`, `wincred` or `libsecret`, but git-credential-oauth must be configured last.
 This ensures Git checks for *stored* credentials before generating *new* credentials.

+**Windows users** must use storage helper `wincred` because [git-credential-cache isn't available on Windows](https://github.com/git-for-windows/git/issues/3892).

 ### Manual config